P ≠ RP Proof

 solves that problem must work in a certain way and any algorithm that works

-anything about how an algorithm works.
-Algorithms can ignore the underlying
+assume anything about how an algorithm works.
+Algorithms can ignore the

-semantic meaning of the input and focus on the syntactic part, the bits
+underlying semantic meaning of the input and focus on the syntactic part, the

 As in the previous “refutation” of

-my proof, the answer is also very easy: If the DTM Q ignores the underlying semantic
+my proof, the answer is also not complicated: If the DTM Q ignores the underlying semantic

 meaning of w and focus on its syntactic part, the bits themselves, considering w just